How testosterone replacement therapy injections can boost your mood

 Clinically relevant situations where injections may be considered include:

-- Age-related low testosterone: Some men in midlife or later develop persistent low levels with clear symptoms, even without a single identifiable disease.
-Evidence for benefit is strongest when testosterone is consistently below 350 ng/dL and other causes of fatigue or low mood have been addressed.[1],[3]
+• Age-related low testosterone: Some men in midlife or later develop persistent low levels with clear symptoms, even without a single identifiable disease.
+Evidence for benefit is strongest when testosterone is consistently below about 264 to 300 ng/dL (depending on assay) and other causes of fatigue or low mood have been addressed.[1],[3]

 Testosterone replacement therapy injections are usually avoided in men with active prostate or breast cancer, untreated severe sleep apnea, uncontrolled heart failure, or those trying to conceive, because injected testosterone suppresses sperm production.[5]